 This toffee candy recipe does take a bit of time, but I bet that your English toffee will turn out just great too.

 We hope you enjoy it as much as we do.
-You can change the type of chocolate you use, milk chocolate, dark chocolate, or even milk chocolate drizzles with white chocolate.
+You can change the type of chocolate you use, milk chocolate, dark chocolate, or even milk chocolate drizzled with white chocolate.

 You can change the type of nuts you use; I have used pecan, walnuts, and almond.
 I have also added cinnamon to the toffee while cooking.
 It all really depends upon your taste buds.